Skip to main content

 self.hidden_size = hidden_size

-# Weights for input
+# Weights for input: transform the current observation

 self.W_xh = nn.Linear(input_size, hidden_size, bias=False)

-# Weights for hidden state
+# Weights for hidden state: transform the memory of the past

 self.W_hh = nn.Linear(hidden_size, hidden_size, bias=True)